esw4e/Covid-dataset/README.md

 ## Data Processing
 For processing and cleaning the data and removing null values and unwanted columns, Pandas library was used to make changes to the existing csv file.
 ## Front-End
+  In the frontend, we built an intuitive and interactive interface using Dash and Bootstrap.
+Users can easily navigate through dropdown menus and checkboxes to select specific countries and data points.
+Dynamic line charts visualize the progression of COVID-19 cases and vaccination impact.
+Engaging card components with animations provide concise information about the epidemic and its global impact.
+Our frontend offers a seamless and informative experience for exploring COVID-19 data.
 ## Back-End
 The main part of the Back-End is the generation of the Multilayered Graphs based on the options choosen of the Checkboxes.